awoldemichael/Rwanda/high-level-msgs.md

 ---

 # Stunting
-* Stunting decreased a lot between 2010 and 2014. [sparklines]
+* Stunting decreased markedly between 2010 and 2014. [sparklines]
-* However, the changes were not equal everywhere.
+* However, the changes varied substantially by geography. (example of stunting rates in the east compared to the west).

 [dot plot change over time]

 [2014 interpolated surface]

 * The NW corner seems higher than the rest of the country.
-Is this because the people have different livelihoods, or is the geography leading to significant differences?
+Is this due to simply livelihood differences, or are there inherent geographic characteristics that can exlpain this disparity?

-* We ran regressions to test
+* We built regression models to test these ideas.
   * **geography**: NW, altitude (connectivity/accessibility?)
   * **wealth and human capital**: wealth, education, intergenerational poverty / health of mother
   * **WASH**: diarrhea bad, basic WASH needs met in 2014 for more people (?)